stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/syntaxhighlighter/readme.txt

 == ChangeLog ==

+= Version 3.1.5 =

+* The slashing changes made in WordPress 3.6 (alpha) have been reverted -- we're back to the old way again.
+This release restores the code back to Syntaxhighlighter v3.1.3.
+See [ticket #21767](http://core.trac.wordpress.org/ticket/21767).

 = Version 3.1.4 =

 * WordPress 3.6 (alpha) compatibility.
 Content is now being stripped of slashes before being run through filters so this plugin needs to stop trying to strip slashes and then adding them back.
 See [ticket #21767](http://core.trac.wordpress.org/ticket/21767).